dmerejkowsky/blog/content/post/0088-ruplacer.md

 # ruplacer to the rescue

 And here's where ruplacer comes in.
-It's good at one thing and one thing only: replace text in source files.
+It's good at one thing and one thing only: find and replace text in source files.

 Here's how to use it: